Chill Out. Don’t you wish it was that easy to let sh$t go? Maybe this week’s Treasure Trove Links can help you out.

 What does it mean to let go of our dreams or what we thought we wanted or needed to be happy–especially as a woman, a mother?
 Check out Sabrina Orah Mark’s powerful essay in the Paris Review, F*ck the Bread.

-If you’re feeling frustrated with homeschooling, discouraged, or alone, read If Homeschooling Has You in Tears, Mama, You’re Not Alone.
+So, if you’re feeling frustrated with homeschooling, discouraged, or alone, read If Homeschooling Has You in Tears, Mama, You’re Not Alone.

-If you’re feeling stuck in a rut, off-balance, or looking to restore joy, read How to Get Unstuck.
+Also, if you’re feeling stuck in a rut, off-balance, or looking to restore joy, read How to Get Unstuck.

 If you’re wondering what different ways to homeschool might exist that might make homeschooling feel less tough, definitely check out the Other Names for Homeschooling.
 There’s not only one way to do it.